TomThorpe/TTRangeSlider/README.md

 Alternatively you can implement the `TTRangeSliderDelegate` protocol and respond to changes in the `rangeSlider:didChangeSelectedMinimumValue:andMaximumValue:` method.

+## Overriding the selected minimum/maximum labels

+To override the selected min/max labels, implement the `TTRangeSliderDelegate` protocol and respond to changes in the `overrideLabelForRangeSlider:minMaxValue:` method.

 Other customisation of the control is done using the following properties:
 #### `tintColor`
 The tintColor property (which you can also set in Interface Builder) sets the overall colour of the control, including the colour of the line, the two handles, and the labels.